You’re struggling day in and day out to stay awake and alert.

 That’s because you’re not getting enough sleep.

-A day of fatigue here and there isn’t reason for alarm, but if this is how you feel nearly everyday, it could mean you have sleep apnea.
+A day of fatigue here and there isn’t a reason for alarm, but if this is how you feel nearly every day, it could mean you have sleep apnea.

-This is a condition where your airways get blocked while you sleep, and you suffer up to a couple hundred brief, but terrifying, episodes throughout the night fighting to breathe.
+This is a condition where your airways get blocked while you sleep, and you suffer up to a couple of hundred briefs, but terrifying, episodes throughout the night fighting to breathe.